 In this lesson, we examine how human decision-making has evolved, how behaviours that are seen as irrational may have an evolutionary basis and how human tendencies in decision-making are shared with other animals.
-We will look at comparative studies of economic decision-making and discuss the origin faith-based reasoning.
+We will look at comparative studies of economic decision-making and discuss the origin of faith-based reasoning.

 8. Paradoxes of choice

-In this lesson we look at everyday instantiations of the theory covered in the course.
+In this lesson, we look at everyday instantiations of the theory covered in the course.
 We go over different strategies of decision-making and coping mechanisms that may be used to prevent failure in rational decision-making that is hardwired into the human brain.